thomasa88/ParametricText/README.md

 Use the + and x symbols to add and remove rows from the table.
 To specify what sketch texts to affect, click the desired row and then select the sketch texts in the design.

 Select to use a *Custom Text*, entered in the text field to the right, or the comment of a *User Parameter*, as defined *Change Parameters* in the *Modify* menu.

+The add-in can be temporarily disabled using the *Scripts and Add-ins* dialog.
+Press *Shift+S* in Fusion 360™ and go to the *Add-Ins* tab.

 ## Special keywords